 He is the author of The English Radical Imagination: Culture, Religion, and Revolution, 1630-1660 (Oxford University Press, 2003) and Poetry and Allegiance in the English Civil Wars: Marvell and the Cause of Wit (Oxford University Press, 2008).
 He is the editor, with Nigel Smith, of The Oxford Handbook of Milton (Oxford University Press, 2009; paperback, 2011), which won the Irene Samuel Award of the Milton Society of America for the most distinguished collection on John Milton, and, with N. H. Keeble, of The Oxford Complete Works of John Milton.
 Volume VI: Vernacular Regicide and Republican Writings (Oxford University Press, 2013), for which he has completed a new 230,000-word scholarly edition, the first for over 50 years, of Milton's 1649 prose works in defence of the execution of Charles I and on behalf of the English republic.
 This volume has won the 2015 John T. Shawcross award of the Milton Society of America.

-Most recently, Professor McDowell's essay 'How Laudian was the Young Milton?', in Milton Studies 52 (2011), won the James Holly Hanford Award of the Milton Society of America for the most distinguished essay published on Milton in 2011, and he contributed two essays on Marvell to The Oxford Handbook of Literature and the English Revolution, ed.
-Laura Knoppers (Oxford University Press, 2012).
-In 2012-13 he has given invited papers at Aberystwyth University, the University of Sheffield, the University of Kent, the University of Edinburgh, Trinity College Dublin, the University of Oxford, and the Institute for Historical Research in London, and examined doctorates at Royal Holloway, London (on Marvell and justice), Trinity College Dublin (on Restoration plague literature) and University College Cork (on Milton and romance) and the University of Leicester (on Marvell and privacy).
+In 2012-13 he gave invited papers at Aberystwyth University, the University of Sheffield, the University of Kent, the University of Edinburgh, Trinity College Dublin, the University of Oxford, and the Institute for Historical Research in London, and examined doctorates at Royal Holloway, London (on Marvell and justice), Trinity College Dublin (on Restoration plague literature), University College Cork (on Milton and romance) and the University of Leicester (on Marvell and privacy).
 He is external examiner of the Masters degree in English (1550-1700) at the University of Oxford from 2012-15.
 He is a contributing editor of Critical Quarterly, editor of the 17th-century section of Literature Compass and Associate Editor of the Blackwell Encyclopedia of English Renaissance Literature (3 vols., 2012).